juan-damico/forecasting-economics/EconLab-with-the-Experts/README.md

 ---

-## 🎙️ Call for Presenters
+## Call for Presenters

 **EconLab is actively seeking experts to present in upcoming episodes.**

-We welcome PhD economists, academic researchers, faculty, and practitioners with a strong applied focus who are interested in sharing their work with a **global community of economists, students, and enthusiasts**.
+We welcome PhD economists, academic researchers, faculty, and practitioners with a strong applied focus who are interested in sharing their work with a global community of economists, students, and enthusiasts.

 Reach out and you will receive a full package with all the details, guidelines, and templates needed to prepare your session.